dmcsvoices/reddit-claim-verifier/PROJECT_DOCUMENTATION.md

-# Reddit Monitor with LLM Queue Processing System
+# Reddit Claim Verifier

 ## Project Overview

-This project implements an automated fact-checking system for Reddit posts using a multi-stage LLM processing pipeline.
+This project implements an automated claim verification system for Reddit posts using a multi-stage LLM processing pipeline.
 The system monitors subreddits for new posts, identifies factual claims, researches them using web search, generates fact-based responses, and can post corrections back to Reddit.

 ## Architecture